 The Lugano case is interesting for reasons beyond the specific question the Court must address.
-The case was argued before the European Court of Justice on October 19, 2004, as its first en banc hearing since the 2004 enlargement of the Community to twenty-five Member States.66 This means that judges from all twenty-five of the Member States will be involved in the ruling.
+The case was argued before the European Court of Justice on October 19, 2004, as its first en banc hearing since the 2004 enlargement of the Community to twenty-five Member States.
+This means that judges from all twenty-five of the Member States will be involved in the ruling.
 While the case, on its face, deals only with a single treaty, it has far broader implications, and is likely to influence the development of private law, private international law, and judicial cooperation on a Community level for years to come.
 In addition to determining who should sign the amended Lugano Convention, the decision is likely to suggest as well who properly speaks for the Community and its Member States in negotiations at the Hague Conference on Private International Law and in other multilateral bodies.
-Whether the European Court of Justice finds any important distinction between prior cases in the international economic law realm and these matters in the field of private international law will say a lot about the development of the European Community from a simple common market to the
+Whether the European Court of Justice finds any important distinction between prior cases in the international economic law realm and these matters in the field of private international law will say a lot about the development of the European Community from a simple common market to the more complex type of law-making framework that makes it look more-and-more like a traditional federal system.

-65 See Borrás, supra note 63, at 2.
+See Borrás, supra note 63, at 2.

-66 Opinion 1/03 of the European Court of Justice, pending decision.
+Opinion 1/03 of the European Court of Justice, pending decision.